gradle/declarative-gradle/docs/reference/migration-case-study.md

 We decided to start with the [`gradle-client` subproject](https://github.com/gradle/gradle-client/tree/main/gradle-client), as this was the most important and fully featured project contained in the Gradle Client build, which would be the most interesting to investigate.
 For your own migrations, you should probably consider which projects would be _simplest_ to migrate.
 Projects that are simpler and most similar to our declarative samples are good candidates.

-If your project _doesn't_ already use Gradle's Kotlin DSL, you'll want to migrate to this first from your Groovy build using the existing [migration guide](https://docs.gradle.org/current/userguide/migrating_from_groovy_to_kotlin_dsl.html) in the Gradle documentation.
+4. Enable Software Types in Kotlin DSL Scripts
+Set the org.gradle.kotlin.dsl.dcl flag in the root project's `gradle.properties` file.
+This will allow Gradle to understand Software Types used in `*.kts` buildscripts.

 3. Add the proper ecosystem plugin